 The processes we enjoy the most and the way we like to approach them resembles the idea of a map, with a rheizomatic structure that allows a repositioning of images, words and objects to establish new relationships and create personal cartography open to constant rereadings.

 The time we spend on the project and each piece will remain very important to us.
-Our objects are born from being always observing, thinking and making, a gerundio that accompanies us from the beginning of the project.
+Our objects are born from always observing, thinking, and making, a gerund that accompanies us from the beginning of the project.
 This immersive temporality makes every step we take critically thought out and analyzed, learning from mistakes, and trying to maintain a consistent and more robust line of work every day that passes.

 We prefer to think that our work is not defined by a concrete movement but is shaped by the sum of them, as a kind of palimpsest.